-Compensation of the President and Chief Executive Officer
+Compensation of the CEO

-The HR Committee reviews the compensation of the President and CEO relative to performance and market factors and recommends an adjustment to the board of directors.
-For the year ending December 31, 2020, Mr. Martin's compensation consisted of a base salary of \$1,648,704 (US\$1,229,000) and awards under the Company's annual SMIP and RSU Plan.
+The HR Committee reviews the compensation of the CEO relative to performance and market factors and recommends an adjustment to the board of directors.
+For the year ending December 31, 2021, Mr. Martin's compensation consisted of a base salary of \$1,585,678 (US\$1,265,000) and awards under the Company's annual SMIP and RSU Plan.
 To assist in determining Mr. Martin's salary, the HR Committee considered his performance in achieving key goals, including earnings per share growth and cash flow, as well as other objectives with more subjective measures such as strategy execution and corporate and organizational development.
-Mr. Martin received a salary increase from \$1,585,646 (US\$1,195,000) to \$1,648,704 (US\$1,229,000) as of March 1, 2020.
-The HR Committee determined that Mr. Martin met or exceeded all objectives and considered the performance of the Company as well as competitive market information supplied by Willis Towers Watson and recommended the above adjustment to Mr. Martin's salary to the board of directors for approval.
+Mr. Martin received a salary increase from \$1,648,704 (US\$1,229,000) to \$1,585,678 (US\$1,265,000) as of March 1, 2021.
+The HR Committee determined that Mr. Martin substantially met or exceeded all objectives and considered the performance of the Company as well as competitive market information supplied by Willis Towers Watson and recommended the above adjustment to Mr. Martin's salary to the board of directors for approval.